-Check the Calendar and Quartet pages for new announcements!
+Check out the latest release from Eric's Quartet, Me N Miles, and check these pages for new announcements!

-Eric Ostling maintains an active career in both the jazz and classical worlds, composing, performing and recording.
-A graduate of MIT and the Performing Arts School in Louisville, he has worked with Pulitzer composers John Harbison, Karel Husa, legendary jazz teachers Jamey Aebersold, Herb Pomeroy and Charlie Banacos.
-He has written articles on the nature of music, its instruction and performance, making his own contributions to the legacy of these masters, and to the teaching approach of Mr. Banacos in particular.
+Recently added to the faculty at the Music School in Winchester MA, Eric Ostling maintains an active career in the jazz and classical worlds, composing, performing and recording.
+He has worked with Pulitzer composers John Harbison and Karel Husa, legendary jazz teachers Jamey Aebersold, Herb Pomeroy and Charlie Banacos, making his own contributions to the legacy of these masters, and to the teaching approach of Mr. Banacos in particular.

-Classical compositions have premiered in Louisville and Boston by orchestral and chamber ensembles, including the Muir and Manhattan String Quartets.
-Jazz compositions include an acclaimed arrangement of Tutu (Marcus Miller/Miles Davis), Peter Bernstein's 'Dragonfly' and 'Just A Thought' for the MIT Festival Jazz Ensemble.
+Classical compositions have premiered in Louisville and Boston, with an upcoming performance of his Quartet #2 by the Manhattan String Quartet later this year.
+Jazz compositions include an acclaimed arrangement of Tutu (Marcus Miller/Miles Davis), and Peter Bernstein's ‘Dragonfly’ for the MIT Festival Jazz Ensemble.

 Recording credits include jazz quartet and solo piano CDs, song cycles of Schoenberg and Webern, and a critically acclaimed CD release and show with soprano Karyn Levitt of Hanns Eisler songs in English translation by Eric Bentley.